Sweden wants extension of rapper’s detention after fight

 On June 5, Mayers who was in Sweden to perform at a music festival, and his body guards were ordered held for two weeks after being detained two days earlier.
 Videos published on social media, show a person being violently thrown onto the ground by Mayers.
 It was not clear who else was involved.
 A defense lawyer has said it was self-defense.

-The platinum-selling, Grammy-nominated artist has seen many celebrities such as Justin Bieber and Shawn Mendes come to his support since his arrest.
+The platinum-selling, Grammy-nominated artist has seen many celebrities such as Kim Kardashian West, her husband Kanye West and Justin Bieber come to his support since his arrest.

 Soon after the news of his arrest broke, the movement #JusticeForRocky pushed for the rapper’s release.
 A petition calling for his release has also garnered half a million signatures.
-And Adriano Espaillat, a New York Democrat in the House of Representatives, is pushing for the release of the rapper, who was born in the Harlem borough of New York City.
+And Adriano Espaillat, a New York Democrat in the House of Representatives, is pushing for the release of the rapper, who was born in the Harlem neighborhood of New York City.

 “Everyone deserves to be treated equally and A$AP Rocky’s rights continue to be violated.
 It is not a fair process,” the congressman earlier said in a statement to The Associated Press.

-Note: This story has been corrected to state in sixth paragraph that Harlem is a neighborhood not a borough of New York City.